vanshverma7/AuroraForecast/README.md

 ## Example Email Output

-## Example Output

-### Forecast Overview:

 | Time Period (UT) | Jan 19              | Jan 20              | Jan 21              |
 |------------------|---------------------|---------------------|---------------------|
 | 00:00-03:00      | Moderate aurora activity | Strong aurora        | Possible aurora      |

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Disclaimer